lordn-n/hellocomic2pdf/README.md

 # hellocomic2pdf
 `hellocomic2pdf` is a script to download comics hosted at [hellocomic.com](http://www.hellocomic.com/) to a PDF file.

+Tested under Mac OS X. Should also work on Linux.
+Forget about windows...

 ## Dependencies
 - urllib2